where to stay in Tokyo

 • Shiodome/Shinbashi

-• I personally think Shiodome the most convenient place to stay in Tokyo for visiting customers as it's got 3 subway lines and JR station (Shinbashi) and can get to Shinjuku, Shibuya, Tokyo (station), Asakusa, Ginza, even Odaiba without a transfer.
+• I personally think Shiodome the most convenient place to stay for visiting various parts within Tokyo as it's got 3 subway lines (Ginza, Oedo and Asakusa lines) and JR station (Shinbashi), so you can get to Shinjuku, Shibuya, Tokyo (station), Asakusa, Ginza, even Odaiba (Yurikamome) without a transfer.

 • Getting to Tokyo station by cab isn't that expensive (less than JPY2K).